 Wrapping Up: Mirror PC Screen to Android

-If you recently moved from iOS to Android and looking for the best alternative to Duet Display, I recommend Spacedesk.
+If you recently moved from iOS to Android and you are looking for the best alternative to Duet Display, I recommend Spacedesk.
 It’s free, works as advertised and plays well with other platforms.
-Splashtop Wired XDisplay is a good second choice, if you run into any sort of issues with Spacedesk.
-Although if you are looking for more settings and better sync, the latter is a better option for a small price.
+Splashtop Wired XDisplay is a good second choice if you run into any sort of issues with spacedesk.
+And in case you are looking for more settings and better sync capabilities, the latter one is a better option for a small price.

 Also, if secondary displays are a part of your work routine, it’s better that you invest in one.
 Here is a 16″ portable monitor that you can buy from Amazon for 90$.

 Let me know how’s your experience with these apps and which one you ended up using for your devices.